StyleMate-CH2-PS234/StyleMate-cloud/README.md

 ### Deployment with Docker
 This project includes a Dockerfile that allows you to create a Docker image of the application and run it in a Docker container.
 Here are the steps to do this:
 1. **Install Docker**: If you haven't already, first [install Docker](https://docs.docker.com/get-docker/) on your machine.
+2. **Make sure already in directory of StyleMate-cloud**
-2. **Build the Docker image**: Navigate to the project directory in your terminal and run the following command to build a Docker image:
+3. **Build the Docker image**: Navigate to the project directory in your terminal and run the following command to build a Docker image:
     ```bash
     docker build -t stylemate-api .
     ```
     This command builds a Docker image using the Dockerfile in the current directory, and tags it with the name "stylemate-api".
 You can replace "stylemate-api" with whatever name you want to give your Docker image.
-3. **Run the Docker container**: Once the image is built, you can run it in a Docker container with the following command:
+4. **Run the Docker container**: Once the image is built, you can run it in a Docker container with the following command:
     ```bash
     docker run -p 3000:3000 stylemate-api
     ```
     This command starts a Docker container from the "stylemate-api" image, and maps port 3000 in the container to port 3000 on your machine.
 You can replace "3000:3000" with whatever port mapping you want to use.
 If you want make image run persistent on background, add `-d` when running it.
-4. **Access the application**: Once the Docker container is running, you can access the application by navigating to `http://localhost:3000` in your web browser (or replace "3000" with whatever port you mapped to in the previous step).
+5. **Access the application**: Once the Docker container is running, you can access the application by navigating to `http://localhost:3000` in your web browser (or replace "3000" with whatever port you mapped to in the previous step).
-5. **Stop the Docker container**: When you're done, you can stop the Docker container by pressing `Ctrl+C` in the terminal where the container is running.
+6. **Stop the Docker container**: When you're done, you can stop the Docker container by pressing `Ctrl+C` in the terminal where the container is running.
 Alternatively, you can find the container ID with `docker ps`, then run `docker stop <container-id>`.
 <br>

 ### Steps to test: